denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 1. Generate a self-signed SSL certificate or use the [Let's Encrypt certbot](https://letsencrypt.org/)
 1. Create the local directory `/var/www/m2.4/pub/`

-After doing the prerequisites, such as creating the directory /var/www/m2.4, start the Docker containers, get inside the m2.4 Docker container, run the composer command to fetch the Magento composer project, and then run the command to install Magento via CLI.
+After doing the prerequisites, such as creating the directory `/var/www/m2.4/`, start the Docker containers, get inside the m2.4 Docker container, run the composer command to fetch the Magento composer project, and then run the command to install Magento via CLI.
 See the following section [#installing-magento-in-your-local-docker-container](#installing-magento-in-your-local-docker-container)

 #### *Important note*: These Docker config files have been made to work out-of-the-box for Docker on Linux.
 It requires some changes for it to run on Macintosh.
-The main difference is that on Linux you can access the Docker app container's website on your browser by typing `https://m2.4.local` in the address bar, whereas on Mac you have to use `https://localhost:8010`.
+The main difference is that on Linux you can access the Docker app container's website on your browser by typing `https://m2.4.local` in the address bar (i.e. it's based on a local DNS entry), whereas on Mac you have to use `https://localhost:8010` or whichever port you configure (i.e. the domain name is always `localhost` and it's based on the port number).
 This is because you cannot access Docker container IP addresses directly on the Macintosh host; you have to use `localhost` with port forwarding as defined in docker-compose.yml.

 ## Installing Magento in your local Docker container